SamuelEarl/samuelearl/src/routes/blog/data-science-ml-ai/how-to-setup-data-science-projects-with-jupyter-notebooks-or-jupyter-lab/+page.svelte.md

   import { Highlight } from "/src/components";
 </script>

-# How To Setup Data Science Projects
+# How To Setup Data Science Projects with Jupyter Notebooks or JupyterLab

 ## Install Anaconda3